 Being a tropical country, you can always expect rain at any time of the year in different parts of the country.
 However, the climate ranges dramatically from the central highland to the coastal belt.

-It is much preferable to visit the west and the south side of the country from December to March.
-April/May to September will be the best time of the year for the east coast of the country.
+It is preferable to visit the west and south sides of the country from December to March.
+April/May to September will be the best time of the year for the country’s east coast.

 With endless miles of tea plantation and excellent hiking trails, the hilly part of the country offers you one of the most beautiful scenery.

-The majority of the people practice Buddhism, followed by Hindusim, Muslim, and Christianity.
+The majority of the people practice Buddhism, followed by Hindusim, Muslims, and Christianity.
 The country has two official languages; Sinhala and Tamil.